virtualcell/vcell/README_Debugging.md

 }
 return false;
 //-----
-Start remote debug session on the vcell-sched service
+Start remote debug session on the vcell-sched service (using vcell-server project)
 -----sudo docker stack ps vcellrel | grep -i running ( to find vcell-sched host for remote debug)
 -----sudo docker service ls (to find service to attach to)
 -----ssh to node servcie is running on and do sudo docker ps (find container name of vcell-sched
 ----- sudo docker container logs -f {containerID}
 Let conditional code run for awhile until the database and services get synchronized (a few minutes)
+-----Restart VCell docker scheduler service  with cmd " sudo docker service update --force --detach=false vcell{rel,alpha}_sched "
 //-----------------------------------------------------------------------------------------------------------------------